gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 The articles themselves are written in markdown in the Contentful editor.
 They get converted to HTML via a transformer plugin within Gatsby.
 The markdown editing in Contentful is quite practical with standard WYSIWYG-like editor features.
-I haven’t heard any complaints from my co-workers.
+I haven't heard any complaints from my co-workers.

 ## Searching for a Search Solution

-Another “problem” with static sites is the lack of out-of-the-box site search.
+Another "problem" with static sites is the lack of out-of-the-box site search.
 Most search implementations occur between the server and the database.
 As a doc site, users typically expect solid search functionality.
 There are a few frontend only JavaScript search libraries (like [lunr.js](https://lunrjs.com/))